Plane of Romania's ex-dictator's fleet sold at auction - RFI

 Seen by Ceausescu "as a crowning achievement of Romanian industry", according to Artmark, it was the fifth of nine built under a 300-million-pound contract.

-"We were proud of this type of aircraft, which at the time included cutting-edge solutions," said Gheorghe Marica, a retired military pilot who has flown the plane.
+"We were proud of this type of aircraft, which at the time included cutting-edge solutions," said Gheorghe Mirica, a retired military pilot who has flown the plane.

 Ceausescu had demanded that his planes include a bedroom and an office, where he and his wife could play their favourite game backgammon, according to a former Boeing pilot of the couple, who requested anonymity.